The van recently underwent renovations to transform into a mobile art studio.

 We’ve only been on the road a short time since finishing the new build, but I have already been cranking away at paintings.
 I’m re-learning how to be patient with oils, and am playing around with various styles.
 “Playing” is the key word – it means I’m having fun making art again, and that is essentially what the real goal of remodeling the van was about.

-I’ll continue to add works to my Etsy Shop, as well as add designs to my Society6 Shop.
-If there’s something that catches your eye in any of my photos here, or on social media, by all means reach out.
-It’s not often I have a strong wifi signal to upload large photographs of works to online shops, which is why there aren’t a ton available in my shops now, but that doesn’t mean I wouldn’t love for the paintings to find new homes.
+I’ll continue to add works to my Society6 Shop.
+If there’s something that catches your eye in any of my photos here, or on social media, by all means, reach out.
+It’s not often I have a strong wifi signal to upload large photographs of works to online shops, which is why there isn’t a ton available in my shops now, but that doesn’t mean I wouldn’t love for the paintings to find new homes.

 Thank you to everyone who follows along with me and supports me on my travels.
 Know that I am deeply and genuinely grateful for each and every one of you.